Armenia and the Caucasus

-Western Barbastelle, Geoffroy's Bat, Schaub's Bat, Mediterranean Horseshoe Bat, Lesser Horseshoe Bat, Mehely's Horseshoe Bat, Common Otter, Wild (Bezoar) Goat, Armenian Mouflon, Birch Mouse, Dahl's Jird, Corn Crake, Imperial Eagle, Lesser Kestrel, Marbled Duck, Darevsky's Viper, Common Tortoise, Long-billed Curlew are among the globally threatened vertebrate animals’ species found in Armenia.
+Western Barbastelle, Geoffroy's Bat, Schaub's Bat, Mediterranean Horseshoe Bat, Lesser Horseshoe Bat, Mehely's Horseshoe Bat, Common Otter, Bezoar Goat, Armenian Mouflon, Birch Mouse, Dahl's Jird, Corn Crake, Imperial Eagle, Lesser Kestrel, Marbled Duck, Darevsky's Viper, Common Tortoise are among the globally threatened vertebrate animals’ species found in Armenia.

-The Caucasian leopard, Brown bear, Caucasian red deer, Caucasian Black Grouse, Caspian snowcock, Cinereous vulture, White-headed duck, Pygmy cormorant, Syrian spadefoot found in Armenia are identified as focal species for the ecoregion.
+The Caucasian Leopard, Armenian Mouflon, Bezoar Goat, Brown Bear, Caucasian Black Grouse, Caspian Snowcock, Cinereous Vulture found in Armenia are identified as focal species for the ecoregion.

 A wide array of ecosystems is concentrated into a relatively small area in Armenia, contributing to the uniquely high biodiversity.
 Major ecosystems include forests, freshwater, high mountains, dry mountain shrublands, steppe, semi-desert, and wetland communities.